 Chlamydia is the most common of all bacterial STI infections diagnosed in the UK.
-It accounts for almost half of all STI cases.
-Women under the age of 25 are most affected.
+It accounts for almost half of all STI cases, with women under the age of 25 being most affected.
 However, by no means is this STI limited to just young people.
 Almost 6,000 diagnoses of chlamydia per year were in those over the age of 45.

-Unfortunately the bad news is that if left untreated, chlamydia can cause some serious complications for you ladies.
+Unfortunately, the bad news is that if left untreated, chlamydia can cause some serious complications for women.

 Unchecked chlamydia can cause pelvic inflammatory disease.
 This is a long term complication and can lead to infertility, as well as painful sex.
 The pain is felt deep inside the pelvis during intercourse and sometimes involves bleeding after sex.
 It is also often accompanied by heavy or unusually painful periods.